AdaCore/RecordFlux/doc/user_guide/10-introduction.rst

 -  GNAT Community 2021
 -  FSF GNAT 11.2, 12.2 or 13.2

+A working installation of Rust ``1.70`` or newer must be installed.
+The latest release of GNAT Pro for Rust is also supported.

 For compiling the generated code, one of the following versions of GNAT is required:

 -  GNAT Pro 21.2, 22.2, 23.2 or 24.0